Ellipsoid fitting with the Cayley transform: Experiments

 \section{Experiments}

-We compare CTEF to four other methods: Calafiore plus alternating direction method of multipliers (CADMM) \cite{lin2016}, sum-of-discriminants (SOD) \cite{kesaniemi2018}, fixed constant (FC) \cite{rosin1993}, and Bookstein (BOOK) \cite{bookstein1979}.
-Our experiments are similar to those in \cite{kesaniemi2018} which compare SOD, FC, and BOOK as well as hyperellipsoid-fit (HES) \cite{kesaniemi2018} and Taubin (TAUB) \cite{taubin1991}.
-HES is ellipsoid specific but is omitted because it only applies to ellipsoids with axis ratio at most 2 when $p>2$.
-TAUB is omitted because it frequently gives non-elliptic solutions in the presence of even minimal noise.
-CADMM implements the algorithm introduced by Calafiore in \cite{calafiore2002} but uses ADMM to reduce its complexity.
-CADMM and CTEF are ellipsoid specific; SOD, FC, and BOOK are not.
+We compare CTEF to $6$ methods: sum-of-discriminants (SOD) \cite{kesaniemi2018}, fixed constant (FC) \cite{rosin1993}, Bookstein (BOOK) \cite{bookstein1979}, hyperellipsoid-fit (HES) \cite{kesaniemi2018}, Taubin (TAUB) \cite{taubin1991}, and Calafiore plus alternating direction method of multipliers (CADMM) \cite{lin2016}.
+Only CTEF, HES, and CADMM are ellipsoid specific when $p>2$.
+HES cannot fit ellipsoids with axis ratio greater than 2 when $p>2$ and FC is not invariant under translations \cite{kesaniemi2018}.
+CADMM implements the algorithm introduced in \cite{calafiore2002} but uses ADMM to reduce its complexity.
+SOD, FC, BOOK, HES, and TAUB are implemented with the MATLAB package \cite{kesaniemi2023}.
+In all that follows SOD, FC, BOOK, and HES are regularized via the method introduced in \cite{kesaniemi2018} with regularization parameter selected according to \cite{gander1994}.
+Following \cite{kesaniemi2023} regularization is not used for TAUB.